mailjet/mailjet-apiv3-php/README.md

     $secretKey = 'MY_API_SECRET_KEY_VALUE';

 Obviously you need to replace the values within the quotes with your own, that you can find at the following URL [Mailjet API Keys](https://www.mailjet.com/account/api_keys) once you've registered and logged in Mailjet.

+Now the fun beigins, create a new object which takes as arguments your credentials:

+    $wrapper = new MailjetApi\Api($APIKey, $secretKey);

+This basically, starts the engine.
+Now what you're going to do next depends on what you want to POST,DELETE,PUT or GET from the Mailjet servers throught the API.

 ## Examples
 ## Reporting issues